vectordotdev/timber-io/_docs/app/tutorials/seek-to-time.md

 ## Demo

 Within the Timber app you can seek to a specific time.
-You'll noticed this component in the top right of the interface:
+This component is located in the top right of the interface:

 ![Seek to time]({% link assets/img/docs/seek-to-time.gif %})